MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/webpage-html-web-resources.md

 >  - An HTML web resource added to a form can’t use global objects defined by the JavaScript library loaded in the form.
 An HTML web resource may interact with the `Xrm.Page` or `Xrm.Utility` objects within the form by using `parent.Xrm.Page` or `parent.Xrm.Utility`, but global objects defined by form scripts won’t be accessible using the parent.
 You should load any libraries that an HTML web resource needs within the HTML web resource so they’re not dependent on scripts loaded in the form.
 > - References included in code between web resources aren’t tracked as solution dependencies.

- Because web resources are also downloaded for users of [pn_crm_outlook_offline_access](../includes/pn-crm-outlook-offline-access.md), users will have access to web resource content while they’re working offline.
+ Because web resources are also downloaded for users of Common Data Services for Apps for Microsoft Office Outlook with Offline Access, users will have access to web resource content while they’re working offline.

 <a name="BKMK_PassingParametersToWebResources"></a>